ProlificLabs/shakesearch_old/README.md

 Improve the search backend.
 Think about the problem from the user's perspective and prioritize your changes according to what you think is most useful.

-To submit your solution, please deploy your app and send us a link to the live demo along with a zip file containing the source code.
+To submit your solution, fork this repository and send us a link to your fork after pushing your changes.
 The project includes a Heroku Procfile and, in its current state, can be deployed easily on Heroku's free tier.

 If you are stronger on the front-end, complete the react-prompt.md in this folder.